 Palmer penguins and discrete predictors

-fitting a model with discrete predictors.
+Fitting a model with discrete predictors.

 In this section we’re going to look at models with one discrete predictor.
-You may have encountered this kind of model with discrete predictors.
+These are models you may have encountered in the past.

 Load packages and data